ovybe/paterockartsota/README.md

 - Each model's run is logged in the **runs** folder located in the root through tensorboard.
 - Tensorboard is used to visualize the runs.
 To do so, run the command ```tensorboard --logdir=runs``` through a terminal inside the root folder.
 Change the logdir variable to match the folder where the logs are stored.
 - It can be accessed as an .ipynb and have each code block ran in order.
+- One of the code blocks is used to generate the older teacher models to be able to be used by PATE.
+The code block needs to be modified and ruled for every teacher model to be used.
+This will save them with their name with the addition of '_old' in the same folder they're in.
+- There is also a code block used to run the model and predict an image, which can be modified accordingly to test the trained individual models.

 ### 🟩 For the PATE implementation script:
 - Each student model's run is logged in the **runs** folder located in the root through tensorboard.